Monolithic to Cloud Native:

 - cert-manager, external-dns, PgBouncer, Redis, SQS

-Adopted-when-OSS, kept after license shifts: Terraform (BSL since 2023-08), Redis (RSAL/SSPL since 2024-03), Elastic (SSPL since 2021-01).
+Security guardrails: IRSA (workload identity), external-secrets, Trivy (image scanning), NetworkPolicy, admission webhooks.
+Adopted-when-OSS, kept after license shifts: Terraform (BSL since 2023-08), Redis (RSAL/SSPL since 2024-03), Elastic (SSPL since 2021-03).
 Not OSS by design (managed services): GitHub Actions, AWS SQS, ElastiCache, RDS.
 If we were starting in 2026: OpenTofu, Valkey, OpenSearch as defaults.

 The migration checklist